-In rolling out of the non-fixed play element of the strategy we aim to ensure that children and young people living in or visiting the council area are best able to meet their play needs.
+In rolling out this strategy we aim to ensure that children and young people living in or visiting the council area are best able to meet their play needs.
 Armagh City, Banbridge and Craigavon Borough Council have therefore agreed a number of key aims:

-- To make Parks and open spaces attractive and welcoming to children and young people, allowing them an opportunity to engage in a wide range of play activities within the natural environment. - To encourage adults within the community to acknowledge the play needs of children and young people and recognise the positive contribution play makes to society. - To provide children and young people, parents and communities with opportunities to engage in the planning process as it relates to meeting local play need. - To establish a portfolio of approaches to meeting play need, incorporating street and community play, play volunteer schemes, forest schools and other non-fixed approaches. - To ensure that all appropriate council staff receive the training they require in order to implement and oversee the roll-out of the non-fixed play element of the play strategy. - To embed the play strategy including non-fixed play opportunities within emerging Community Planning process ensuring broad, collective responsibility for meeting play need across the partnership.
+- To make Parks and open spaces attractive and welcoming to children and young people, allowing them an opportunity to engage in a wide range of play activities within the natural environment. - To ensure that fixed play areas are attractive, welcoming, safe challenging, accessible and inclusive whilst providing a high level of play value for all children and young people. - To ensure that all future fixed play provision is targeted at those areas of greatest need, leased on an ongoing review of underlying demographics requirements. - To encourage adults within the community to acknowledge the play needs of children and young people and recognise the positive contribution play makes to society. - To provide children and young people, parents and communities with opportunities to engage in the planning process as it relates to meeting local play need. - To establish a portfolio of approaches to meeting play need, incorporating not only fixed play but also street and community play, play volunteer schemes and other non-fixed approaches. - To ensure that all appropriate council staff receive the training they require in order to implement and oversee the roll-out of the play strategy. - To embed the play strategy within emerging Community Planning process ensuring broad, collective responsibility for meeting play need across the partnership.